“I’ve learned more from you than from my two Magnum workshops with David Allen Harvey and Jacob Aue Sobol!” – Venelina

 What happens after I enrol?

-Once you enrol, you will receive an automated order confirmation email.
-Approximately one week before the programme begins you will receive instructions on how to access the learning platform, the private Facebook group, and all other information to get your set up and ready to learn.
+Once you enrol, you will receive an automated order confirmation email and access to pre-course materials that underpin foundational aspects of documentary photography, and pre-course assignments to help you prepare for the course.
+You will also receive information on how to access the private Facebook group, the timetable of dates for your diary, and all other information to get your set up and ready to learn.

 What if I change my mind?